-If you’ve made improvements to the energy efficiency of your property (I.E – installing new windows or boiler) then it’s recommended a new EPC is carried out to provide a fair and accurate rating.
+If you’ve made improvements to the energy efficiency of your property such as installing new windows or an updated boiler, then it’s recommended a new EPC assessment is carried out to provide a fair and accurate rating.

 2. Decide an asking price

-When marketing a property for sale, it’s essential that your home is listed for sale at a realistic price in order to maximise the number of enquiries and viewings you receive.
+When marketing a property for sale, it’s important that your home is listed for sale at a realistic price in order to maximise the number of enquiries and viewings you receive.

-The more viewings you have increase the likelihood of achieving the best price!
+The more viewings you have increases the likelihood of achieving the best price!

 - How does it compare with your own property?

-- Is the property still available or it is under offer?
+- Is it still available or it is under offer?

 This information is great to have available as it’s the same data used by mortgage surveyors when agreeing the price your buyers have offered!

-Some properties are exceptionally unique and it may not be possible to get an understanding of what it could be worth when there is nothing out there to compare it to.
-In a situation like this, I would recommend instructing an estate agent to help sell your home.
+Some properties are exceptionally unique and it may not be possible to get an understanding of what it may be worth when there is nothing out there to compare it to.
+In a situation like this, I would recommend instructing an estate agent to help sell your property.

 3. Advertising your property

 Advertising your property to the widest audience is crucial – especially in tough market conditions.
-Some of the things you could do to reach potential buyers are:
+Some of the things you could do to reach potential buyers include:

-- Deliver leaflets around your local area.
+- Delivering leaflets around your local area.
 Research from Newcastle University shows that home buyers in England are most likely to move between 3 and 6 miles of their current home!

-- Create an advert for display in local shops and supermarket notice boards
+- Creating an advert to display in local shops and supermarket notice boards

 - Consider creating a social media post for friends and family to share

-Unfortunately, Rightmove and Zoopla only permit estate agents and developers to list properties for sale on their portals – though some hybrid estate agents will charge a fixed sum to market your home on your behalf.
+Unfortunately, Rightmove and Zoopla only permit estate agents and developers to list properties for sale on their sites – though some online estate agents will charge a fixed sum to market a property on your behalf.

 4. Arrange viewings

-Estate agents usually arrange and conduct the viewings on your property, but selling privately means these are now up to you!
+Estate agents usually arrange and conduct the viewings on your property, but selling privately means these are now up to you to do!